obtitus/shared-list/progress.md

 - [x] Make item-name editable, maybe with a new edit button (use emoji only).
 - [x] Improve caching behavior when changes are made by e.g. modify template to `<script src="{{ url_for('static', path='/app.js') }}?v={{ version }}"></script>`.
 - [x] Add `{passive: true}` to our touch/scroll event listeners to improve scrolling performance.
-- [ ] Add a robots.txt and any other simple tricks to avoid crawlers finding and indexing this page, altough security is not a major concern, anyone with a link can edit this list and I would like to avoid bots doing that.
+- [x] Add a robots.txt and any other simple tricks to avoid crawlers finding and indexing this page, altough security is not a major concern, anyone with a link can edit this list and I would like to avoid bots doing that.
 - [ ] Reduce the SSE connection retries (especially when the server is actually oflline, there is no need to constantly refresh) and delay the initial SSE connection so the page fully loads before a connection attempt is made
-- [ ] Test are slow now as they need to run serially especially the `npx playwright test tests/basic-pwa.spec.ts`, ensure tests can write into unique temporary databases for faster testing, but ensure tests mirror production as much as possible (reduce mock behavior and "if test" in code).
+- [ ] Test are slow now as they need to run serially especially the `npx playwright test tests/basic-pwa.spec.ts`, ensure tests can write into unique temporary tables based on the list-title for faster testing, ensure tests mirror production as much as possible (reduce mock behavior and "if test" in code).
+We may use this in the future to support multiple different users and different lists.

 ## Done
 - [x] Project initialization and `.clinerules` setup